stal-ix/stal-ix.github.io/KERNEL.md

 **_Disclaimer:_**<br>
 *This guide is not for the faint of heart!
-It assumes that you have an idea what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*
+It assumes that you have an idea of what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*

 ---

-This guide implies **IX** package manager in your PATH:
+This guide implies the use of **IX** package manager in your PATH:

 ```shell
 ix# export PATH=/mnt/ix/home/ix/ix:${PATH}   # assumes we are in stal/IX installer, before reboot